 - The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses is about a new approach being adopted across the globe, changing the way companies are built and new products are launched.
 The Lean Startup approach fosters companies that are both more capital efficient and that leverage human creativity more effectively.
 Inspired by lessons from lean manufacturing, it relies on “validated learning,” rapid scientific experimentation, as well as a number of counter-intuitive practices that shorten product development cycles, measure actual progress without resorting to vanity metrics, and learn what customers really want.
 It enables a company to shift directions with agility, altering plans inch by inch, minute by minute.
 Rather than wasting time creating elaborate business plans, The Lean Startup offers entrepreneurs – in companies of all sizes – a way to test their vision continuously, to adapt and adjust before it’s too late.

-I have several books here, I would recommend every ScrumMaster to read.
+I have several books here, I would recommend every ScrumMaster to read (check the five books every Product Owner should read, and five books Agile Leader shall read).
 It’s a mix which will help you to understand ScrumMaster role in much broader perspective.
 In addition to the ScrumMaster guidebook which summarizes all you need to know to become the great ScrumMaster, you need to get better at forming great teams, team coaching, servant leadership and change management.
 Enjoy reading 🙂